 Comments from the first public comment period included a focus on sea level rise projections with commenters noting that the plan should incorporate increasing projections for sea level rise.
-Facilities of concern included a sewer pumping station, and the Enbridge compressor facility.
+One commenter suggested the town develop an action plan for sea level rise and asked whether Weymouth's emergency evacuation plan contemplates superstorm events.
+Facilities of concern included a sewer pumping station, an electric substation, and the Enbridge compressor facility.
 Locations identified included the area surrounding Pratts Meadow, and Neck Street for the potential for cutting off access to seaward locations.
+Pratt's Meadow was identified as an area where land conservation would be beneficial.
+Open space protection for water quality and quantity was also recommended.
 Commenters also expressed concern about the potential for flooding of industrial facilities and the subsequent release of hazardous waste.
 Another concern noted by several participants related to drought and its impacts on water supply and natural resources, particularly fisheries.
 Commenters specifically noted the challenges of housing and Union Point development on Weymouth's water resources.
 A couple of commenters expressed support for nature-based solutions such as oyster beds and eel grass on the shoreline, and bioswales and rain gardens inland.
 Support was expressed for a stormwater utility, and for dam removal.
 It was noted that the state has released new mapping of environmental justice populations and the town was encouraged to prioritize these communities in their planning.
+Appreciation was expressed for town drainage projects in the Back River watershed, and for the activities of the Emergency Management Team.
+A commenter expressed concern, and support for town efforts to remove hazard impacts from the Back River ACEC.
 Finally, the criticality of the electrical utilities and the need to encourage their participation in climate planning was emphasized.
-Comments from the second meeting.